OB MainStreet Association

 All meetings are held at the OBMA office at 1868 Bacon Street except the Public Safety meeting and sometimes the North OB Meeting, which are held at various locations around Ocean Beach (announced in our monthly newsletter).
 Explore our committees using the links below.
-Design Meets: 8:30am, OBMA office (1868 Bacon St, #A, San Diego, CA), 1st Tuesday of each month Mission: To identify and develop design programs needed for public improvements throughout the business community.
+Design Committee Meets: 8:30am, OBMA office (1868 Bacon St, #A, San Diego, CA), 1st Tuesday of each month Mission: To identify and develop design programs needed for public improvements throughout the business community.
 To assist business and property owners with design education and technical assistance as requested.

 The Ocean Beach MainStreet Association manages the Ocean Beach Business Improvement District (Newport Avenue and the contiguous commercial locations).
 Businesses located in the BID become automatic members of the association.

 The Ocean Beach MainStreet Association manages the Maintenance Assessment District (MAD) on Newport Avenue.
 MAD-related activities are overseen by the Board of Directors, the Design Committee, and the Economic Vitality Committee.
 The OBMA has managed the MAD since 2000.
 Our MAD encompasses landscaping, sidewalk cleaning, grafitti removal, public trash can servicing, fence repair and replacement, signage, and irrigation, among other incidentals (all on Newport Avenue only).